andrewda/valid-github-username/README.md

     git clone https://github.com/andrewda/valid-github-username.git

 ## Usage
-Use `npm test` to use the program.
+Use this code to import the code:

+    const validGitHubUsername = require('./index');

+then use the function by passing in a username:

+    let username = validGitHubUsername('kx chen');

+It will then return a new username that is valid (in this example without spaces).

 ## Checks it performs: